cycle/docs/advanced/manual.md

 ```

 ## Define the relation
-To define the relation you must ensure that both entities added to the schema and then populate RELATION section:
+To define the relation you must ensure that both entities are added to the schema and then populate RELATION section:

 ```php
 $orm = $orm->withSchema(new Schema([